niolabs/docs/docs/api/core.md

 ## Shutdown API ##

-The ``/shutdown`` endpoint is used to shutdown a running Nio instance.
+The ``/shutdown`` endpoint is used to shutdown a running n.io instance.

     curl -XGET 'localhost:8181/nio'